 “You’ve got to be kidding me,” I said.

-“It was worth a try,” said Hillary with a shrug.
+“It was worth a try,” replied Hillary with a shrug.
 “It worked.”

 “How?”
 I asked.

 “Well, the vibe definitely changed.
-The wind stopped, the fire dimmed, and it got really quiet,” said Jill.
+The wind stopped and it got really quiet,” said Jill.
 “So we put forward our intentions.”

 “And we always wanted to live close to one another,” added Jill.